tusharpotdar99/Diabetes-Prediction-App/README.md

 ## Model Deployment

-The app is deployed on Heroku.
+The app is deployed on render.
 The deployment steps include:

 1. Create a `Procfile` with the following content:
     ```sh
     web: python main.py
-    ```

-2. Push the application to Heroku:
-    ```sh
-    git push heroku main
     ```

 ## Contributing